EU urges Spanish and Catalan leaders to talk

 The call was not addressed by commissioner Timmermans, who repeated the Commission line that the whole issue is a domestic issue.

 While Catalan leaders have called for a EU mediation, the Spanish government totally opposes it.

-For Madrid, it would unacceptable to have a external player who would put at the same level Spain and a part of Spain that is acting illegally, according to Spanish sources.
+For Madrid, it would unacceptable to have a external player who would put on the same level Spain, and a part of Spain that is acting illegally, according to Spanish sources.